AGoode1/Data-Science-Project-5---Data-Pipeline/README.md

 If using the udacity terminal:

-Once your app is running (python run.py) open another terminal and type env|grep WORK this will give you the spaceid it will start with view*** and some characters after that
-Now open your browser window and type https://viewa7a4999b-3001.udacity-student-workspaces.com, replace the whole viewa7a4999b with your space id you got in the step 2
-Press enter and the app should now run for you
+Once the app is running (python run.py):
+a) Open another terminal and type env|grep WORK this will give you the spaceid it will start with view*** and some characters after that b)Now open your browser window and type https://viewa7a4999b-3001.udacity-student-workspaces.com, replace the whole viewa7a4999b with your space id. c)Press enter and the app will run

 If using a Local Machine

-Once your app is running (python run.py) go to to localhost:3001 and app will run
+Once the app is running (python run.py) go to to localhost:3001 and app will run